 While grant support can be an effective way to launch new initiatives, test big ideas, and tackle specific challenges, we know that grants are just a piece of the financial picture for our grantees and other organizations.

-That’s why we’re working with Network for Good to provide an intensive fundraising coaching and support program to a group of community-based organizations through our Capacity Building program.
+That’s why we’re working with Bonterra to provide an intensive fundraising coaching and support program to a group of community-based organizations through our Capacity Building program.
 Our goal is to help participants improve their fundraising infrastructure and results so they can plan for a stable and sustainable future.

 Outcomes from our first cohort of participants suggest it’s making a difference.